David James (footballer, born 1970): West Ham United

 James made his debut for West Ham on 24 November 2001 in a 1–0 home loss to Tottenham Hotspur.
 In 2002–03, West Ham were relegated to the First Division.
-James stayed with West Ham at the start of the 2003–04 season before returning to the Premier League, signing for Manchester City on 14 January 2004 for an undisclosed fee as a replacement for the retired David Seaman.
+James stayed with West Ham at the start of the 2003–04 season.
 He played 102 total games in all competitions for West Ham.

 Manchester City

+James returned to the Premier League by signing for Manchester City on 14 January 2004 for £2 million fee as a replacement for the retired David Seaman, on Seaman's recommendation.
+He reunited with his former Liverpool "Spice Boys" teammates Robbie Fowler and Steve McManaman.

-James made his Manchester City debut on 17 January 2004 in a 1–1 home draw with Blackburn Rovers.
+James made his debut on 17 January 2004 in a 1–1 home draw with Blackburn Rovers.
 City won only four of the seventeen matches that James started, two of which came after James saved penalties against Wolverhampton Wanderers and Leicester City.
 James said that exploring the field of sport psychology improved his skills as a goalkeeper, particularly saving penalty kicks.

 On the last day of the 2004–05 season, James was playing for City who needed to beat Middlesbrough to qualify for the UEFA Cup at the opposition's expense.
 With five minutes remaining the score was 1–1, when City's manager Stuart Pearce replaced midfielder Claudio Reyna with the substitute goalkeeper Nicky Weaver, and James was moved to play in attack for the remainder of the game.
 The unusual tactic almost worked when, in injury time, Middlesbrough defender Franck Queudrue conceded a penalty by handling a cross that was aimed at James.
-However, Robbie Fowler's penalty was saved by Middlesbrough goalkeeper Mark Schwarzer and so Middlesbrough not City qualified for the UEFA Cup.
+However, Fowler's penalty was saved by Middlesbrough goalkeeper Mark Schwarzer, meaning they qualified for the UEFA Cup at City's expense.